Urceola polymorpha

 Urceola polymorpha is a species of flowering plant in the dogbane family (Apocynaceae).
 It is native to Indochina (Thailand, Laos, Cambodia, and Vietnam).

 This plant is a perennial herb with glabrous climbing stems of 1.6–4.0 m long.
 Its leaves are ovate glabrous with short petioles, and are 2.5–10 cm long and 2–5 cm wide.
 The tips of the leaves are sharpened while the base is cordate.
-Its flowers are umbel, with follicles that are 8–15 cm long and 5–8 mm wide.
+Its flowers are umbels, with follicles that are 8–15 cm long and 5–8 mm wide.

 Urceola polymorpha is used medicinally and as a food, appearing for example in a traditional Vietnamese soup called canh chua.
 In Vietnamese, the plant is called lá giang, literally "river leaf."
 In Cambodia, it is called /vɔə tʰnɜŋ/ (វល្លិថ្នឹង) or /kaɔt prɷm/ (កោតព្រំ).

 The species was first described in 1906 as Aganonerion polymorphum.
 In 2018 it was reclassified into genus Urceola as Urceola polymorpha.